 Our Management Team has a strong blend of skills and experience drawn from across our international markets.
 Comprised of our Group Chief Executive, Group Chief Financial Officer, four regional CEOs, client segment CEOs and global function heads, our top team is responsible for implementing our global banking strategy.

 In addition, our Group Chief Executive is responsible for managing all aspects of the Group’s business, including developing our overall strategy with the Chairman and the Board, and leading its implementation.

 Our committed workforce now numbers more than 86,000 colleagues, nearly half of whom are women.
 Together, we represent 125 nationalities across 62 markets globally.

 We take enormous pride in helping each and every one of our colleagues to fulfil their potential.
 That’s why we continue to deliver comprehensive learning programmes, while more than 50 country-based employee networks and three global diversity networks.

 Diversity and inclusion are critical to our long-term business success, making a hugely positive contribution to the working environment, and enabling teams to unlock innovation, take better decisions and manage risk.

 In their own words Hear from our staff about working at Standard Chartered

-I was attracted to the diversity and different views and perspectives...Read more
+I was attracted to the diversity and culture...Read more

 I feel I have moved on to the next step in my career and that flexible working has allowed me to develop in a way that suited meRead more